 KAGRA aims to make effective use of an underground environment with low seismic vibration.
-This section describes that the seismic vibration at KAGRA site which was firstly measured in this test.
+This section describes the seismic vibration at the KAGRA site, which was measured for the first time in this test.

-The measured seismic vibration at the KAGRA site is shown in figure 5.16 including measured seismic vibration at the TAMA site and the modeled CLIO site (see subsection 2.1.1).
-TAMA is located in Mitaka campus of National Astronomical Observatory of Japan (NAOJ) in Tokyo.
-The vibration of TAMA site was measured by a L-4C seismometer, while the vibration at the KAGRA site was measured by a Trillium seismometer.
-Since both of the vibration at TAMA site and the KAGRA site were measured in a short period with a few minutes, the shown vibrations are not statistical ones.
-The shown micro seismic peaks of them have large uncertainties about 1 or 2 order of magnitudes, depending on the weather condition.
-Since there is no longterm data of the seismic vibration at the KAGRA site which is measured up to ~ 10 Hz, here characterize the seismic motion at the KAGRA site according to the plots in figure 5.16.
-In the vibration of the KAGRA site, noise of the seismometer at the frequency below at 70 mHz and above at 10 Hz.
-At below around 70 mHz, since the noise of the sensors are dominant, the raw data is cut and flatted.
-Thence, the measurements are compared in the range between 0.1 to 10 Hz.
+The measured seismic vibration at the KAGRA site is shown in figure 5.16 along with the measured seismic vibration at the TAMA site and the modeled CLIO site (see subsection 2.1.1).
+TAMA is located in the Mitaka campus of the National Astronomical Observatory of Japan (NAOJ) in Tokyo.
+The vibration at the TAMA site was measured by an L-4C seismometer, while the vibration at the KAGRA site was measured by a Trillium seismometer.
+Since the vibration at both the TAMA site and the KAGRA site were measured over short periods of a few minutes, the vibrations shown may not be statistically representative.
+The micro seismic peaks have large uncertainties of about 1 or 2 orders of magnitudes, depending on the weather conditions.
+Since there is no long-term data for the seismic vibration at the KAGRA site measured up to ~ 10 Hz, the seismic motion at the KAGRA site is characterized here according to the plots in figure 5.16.
+In the vibration of the KAGRA site, the noise of the seismometer dominates below 70 mHz and above 10 Hz.
+Below around 70 mHz, since the noise of the sensors are dominant, the raw data has been cut and flatted.
+Therefore, the measurements are compared in the range between 0.1 to 10 Hz.

 Figure 5.17 shows the differences.
-In all the frequency band, the seismic vibration at KAGRA site is lower than that of TAMA site.
-On the other hand, if one compares the vibration between the CLIO site and the KAGRA site, the vibration of KAGRA site was slightly different from the seismic noise measured at the CLIO site at $0.1 \sim 10$ Hz.
-The found differences between the vibration at the KAGRA site and CLIO site are described in below.
+In all the frequency band, the seismic vibration at KAGRA site is lower than that of the TAMA site.
+On the other hand, if one compares the vibration at the CLIO site and the KAGRA site, the vibration of KAGRA site was slightly different from the seismic noise measured at the CLIO site at $0.1 \sim 10$ Hz.
+The differences found between the vibration at the KAGRA site and CLIO site are described below.

 - At 0.1 Hz to 0.5 Hz, the amplitudes are different from each other.
-This is caused by the time depended uncertainty of the micro-seismic peak. - At around 2 Hz, it was found that the vibration at KAGRA site had shallow peak.
+This is caused by the time-dependent uncertainty of the micro-seismic peak. - At around 2 Hz, it was found that the vibration at KAGRA site had a shallow peak.
 The amplitudes of the measured peak were larger than the model of CLIO site by about one order of magnitude.
-This peak introduced to larger seismic vibration at 1.5 Hz to 6 Hz.
+This peak introduced larger seismic vibration at 1.5 Hz to 6 Hz.
 According to this measurement, the amplitude of the vibration at KAGRA site can be larger than that of CLIO high noise model by a factor of 2 or 3 at 4 to 10 Hz.
-However - At above 10 Hz, the vibrations at KAGRA site are not measured due to the noise of the seismometer.
-It is expected that the spectrum of KAGRA site are proportional to f^{-2} with larger amplitudes by a factor of around 2 compared to that of CLIO site.
+However - Above 10 Hz, the vibrations at KAGRA site were not measurable due to the noise of the seismometer.
+It is expected that the spectrum of KAGRA site is proportional to f^{-2} with larger amplitudes by a factor of around 2 compared to that of CLIO site.